Exploring Natural Language-Based Strategies for Efficient Number Learning in Children through Reinforcement Learning: Results

 3. Descending Order: Numbers were arranged in descending order.

-Our results indicated that the second strategy, where numbers were sorted by task-ease, consistently yielded the best performance across all models and types of language instructions.
-Figure [\ref{fig:2D_CL_Tr}] illustrates the performance of our attention based deep RL model with different instruction types for numbers between 0-99.
-Note that here we used a smaller subset of the data for hyper parameter optimization(HPO) which have been proven to be effective\cite{petrak2000fast}.
+Our results indicated that the second strategy, where numbers were sorted by task-ease, consistently yielded the best performance across all models and different types of language instructions.
+Figure [\ref{fig:2D_CL_Tr}] illustrates the performance of the attention-based deep RL model(Model 4) with different instruction types for numbers between 0-99.
 The second strategy outperformed the first strategy (ascending order), followed by the third strategy (descending order).
-The poor performance of the third strategy can be attributed to the difficulty agents faced when it was required to build larger numbers.
+The poor performance of the third strategy can be attributed to the difficulty agents faced when required to solve larger numbers initially.
 Conversely, the first strategy allowed agents to solve numbers more easily at the beginning but ultimately performed worse than the second strategy.
 This was due to the development of a bias towards picking up the unit's block, as all numbers at the start of training can be solved using this strategy.
 This bias was detrimental when constructing numbers like 100, which do not contain unit digits.
 Given that agents performed better using the second type of ordering, and considering that we are modeling the learning of numbers, we can infer that human children might also benefit from being taught numbers in this order.
 Additionally, we experimented with training models using numbers arranged in a random order.
-The performance of models with a random order fluctuated between that of the descending and task-ease orders.
+The performance of the model with a random order fluctuated between that of the descending and task-ease orders.
 Due to this variance, we did not include the random strategy results in Figure [\ref{fig:2D_CL_Tr}], as consistent results are preferred over randomness.